 Coronavirus and Costa Rica

 International travel is resuming as the global coronavirus pandemic winds down.
-Costa Rica has announced that tourists from the European Union will be permitted to enter the country as soon as August 1, 2020.
-Travelers from the UK and Canada will be allowed in the following months.
+Costa Rica has announced that it is re-opening its borders to international travelers with some added safety precautions in place.
 Coronavirus-related restrictions for visiting Costa Rica are as follows:

 - Tourists are required to purchase travel insurance that covers coronavirus, wear masks, and adhere to all existing social distancing guidelines.